aschriner/kafka-hunger-artist/README.md

 Take some time and write your own chatbot.

 6. Dang, there's a lot of noise now.
 Let's alert when someone sends too many messages.
+Let's create an alerting service that consumes messages off of one topic and produces alert messages onto another topic.

+Take a second to read the following code, and then answer the question, "Where should I run this code if I want to alert off my own chatbot?"
+**Answer at bottom of README.
 ```
 from alerts import ThrottlingAlertService
 throttlealertservice = ThrottlingAlertService(monitor_topic='human-messages', alert_topic='alerts')
 throttlealertservice.monitor()
 ```

-Notice how this consumes messages off of one topic and produces messages onto another topic.

 7. Demo other alert service.